The year was 1984...

 The three partners were doing something right.
 The first winter was REALLY good and exceeded all expectations.
 Once that ski season ended though, the summer was slow… REALLY slow.
 The restaurant almost closed down that autumn but the snow began to fall again and so returned the crowds of hungry skiers.
 They never looked back.

 Although two of the business partners eventually left Whistler, Mikito Homma and his wife Naoko have been welcoming people to Sushi Village ever since.
-There is a good reason Sushi Village has been busy for almost 30 year.
-The food is fresh and delicious thanks to Head Chef Hideki Kobayashi and this kitchen team.
+There is a good reason Sushi Village has been busy for almost 30+ year.
 The staff are friendly and a little bit wild, the owners love the restaurant, love life and love Whistler.
 And it shows.

 The stories live on.
 Join us tonight and become a part of the epic history!